kubeshop/testkube-docs/docs/articles/argocd-integration.md

 ## Managing Testkube CRDs with ArgoCD

 Testkube stores its core resources (Workflows, Triggers, etc.) as Custom Resources in your Kubernetes Cluster - [Read More about Testkube CRDs](/articles/crds).
-This makes it straight forward to manage them using a GitOps approach with a tool like ArgoCD.
+This makes it straightforward to manage them using a GitOps approach with a tool like ArgoCD.

 To use Testkube Resources in the synced cluster, the target namespace will need to have the Testkube Agent installed (since